 If you own a vehicle, an online title loan may be able to provide you with quick access to cash.
 However, whether you can get one or not—and how much you can get—depends on where you live.
-Car title loans are not regulated on a federal level aside from requiring lenders to give you the terms and costs of the loan in writing before you sign (per the Truth in Lending Act).
+Car title loans are not regulated on a federal level, aside from requiring lenders to give you the terms and costs of the loan in writing before you sign (per the Truth in Lending Act).
 Whether these loans are legal or not is left up to each state.

 Car Title Loan Lending – State Limits & Restrictions

-When looking at the laws below, you’ll see a breakdown of the common regulations placed on car title loans.
+When looking at the laws below, you’ll see a breakdown of the standard regulations placed on car title loans.
 These restrictions include the loan amount limits, cost limits per month, and limits on loan duration (term).
 Loan amount limits cover how much you can borrow, cost limits limit the fees and interest rates involved with the loan, and term limits limit your repayment period.
 Before we get into the details, here’s a quick look at loan, cost, and term limits by state.

-Non-restrictive auto title loan states: Here we’ll dive a bit deeper into the laws in each state and explain what the current limits and restrictions are(if any).
-Many of the companies we feature on our page about car title loans completely online have headquarters in these states.
+Non-restrictive auto title loan states: Here, we’ll explore each state’s laws and explain the current limits and restrictions (if any).
+Many companies we feature on our page about car title loans entirely online have headquarters in these states.

 Alabama